 The application period is currently closed.
 For information on future funding opportunities, please return in January 2018.

-For the seventh consecutive year, PNC has contributed $250,000 to arts groups large and small in the Columbus region.
+For the eighth consecutive year, PNC has contributed $250,000 to arts groups large and small in the Columbus region.
 The grants cover a wide range of disciplines, audiences and participatory experiences.

 Learn More | Twitter: @ColumbusMuseum

 Columbus Symphony Orchestra

 Summer Night Music | Summer 2018

 Summer Night Music is a new series of classical music summer concerts that will be performed in the Southern and Lincoln Theaters as well as other suburban venues.
 The series will offer works by composers such as Mozart, Schubert, and Dvořák and will provide opportunities for diverse new audiences to experience the joy and enrichment of some of the world’s greatest music in communities throughout central Ohio.

 A citywide arts celebration will honor the life and legacy of Dr. Martin Luther King, Jr. in 2018.
 Programming will include panel discussions, writing seminars, theatrical productions, keynote presentations, photography exhibitions and musical tributes.
 Attendees will be able to share and record their personal stories through interactive video testimonial booths at each event.
 These vignettes will be edited into a documentary film by students from the Columbus College of Art and Design.